chaozhang-cs/chaozhang-cs.github.io/_pages/about.md

 Previously, I was a postdoc at Lyon 1 University, working with [Angela Bonifati](https://perso.liris.cnrs.fr/angela.bonifati/).
 I received my PhD in computer science from the University of Clermont Auvergne, advised by [Farouk Toumani](https://scholar.google.com/citations?user=0gPsmccAAAAJ&hl=en).

-My research focuses query processing in database systems, including relational databases and graph databases.
+My research focuses on query processing in database systems, including relational databases and graph databases.
 My recent focus is on data intelligence systems, with an emphasis on semantic search and query processing over data lakes.

 Preprints & Submissions
 ------